Sh1zok/Figura-ActionsLists/README.md

 * **Everything in one place** - Action names are visible at once.
 You can immediately understand which one you need.
 * **Clean Code** - Designing a list of actions can, in the long run, reduce the number of lines written by tens of times.

+## How to install this script?
+The process of installing the script is quite simple
+1. Download the script from this repository.
+2. Place it in the directory with your avatar.
+3. Add it to the `autoScripts` list in avatar.json(If you have this list)
+4. Done.
+Have fun!

 > [!TIP]
 > Before using it, explore the features using [This Script Wiki](https://github.com/Sh1zok/Figura-ActionsLists/wiki)